simonhau/Tiny-Cow/README.markdown

 TinyCow
 =======

-TinyCow is a small application which easily changes the size of images.
+TinyCow is a small application on Mac OS which easily changes the size of images.
+The project has just started.

 How to use
 ----------